Revert changes

 Prerequisites:

-• You must have a role in the project that allows you to edit merge requests, and add code to the repository.
+• Your role for the project must allow you to edit merge requests, and add code to the repository.

 • The commit must not have already been reverted, as the Revert option is not shown in this case.